Grading the Game: Thomas Rawls, Seahawks’ defense aces wild-card test vs. Lions

 This was old-school Seahawks football, with the run truly setting up the pass.

-Thomas Rawls had his best game of the season with 161 yards against the team from his home state.
-The Flint native had 107 yards at halftime en route to setting a team postseason record for rushing yards in a playoff game.

-One new wrinkle — fullback Marcel Reece played substantially throughout as the Seahawks made regular use of the I-formation in establishing the run early.
+Rawls, who grew up near Detroit in Flint, had his best game of the season with 161 yards on 27 carries, and while he had some big holes at times, he also created a lot of yards for himself with tough running and on-a-dime moves rarely seen of late.
+With that Rawls, Seattle might indeed have a chance to go a ways in the postseason.

+While coach Pete Carroll insisted later the team didn’t change things much, the emphasis on the run was apparent in the use of fullback Marcel Reece, who got his most significant playing time of the year, lining up often as the up back in I-formation sets.

-With the defense softened up, Russell Wilson got hot in the fourth quarter to end up with a typical Wilson game: 23 of 30, two touchdowns, no picks and 224 yards.
+With the Detroit defense forced to pay attention to the run after Rawls rushed for 107 yards in the first half, Russell Wilson got hot in the fourth quarter to end up with a typical Wilson game: 23 of 30, two touchdowns, no picks, 224 yards.

-While Seattle had maybe its best run-blocking game of the season, the pass blocking was a struggle at times, particularly left tackle George Fant.
-Fant was beaten twice in the first three quarters for sacks by Detroit’s Ziggy Ansah.
+Wilson completed 17 of 20 passes for 179 yards in the second half.

+The only real nit to pick with Wilson was not getting rid of the ball more quickly on a few plays.
+He admitted as much later, saying “those few sacks (the Lions had three) were on me.’’

 Grade: A-minus.